Asking bid: Applicability

 Asking bids, although developed for the Culbertson bidding system, which today largely has become obsolete, can be used in combination with most natural bidding system, such as Acol, Five Card Major and others.
 Like Blackwood and Cue bids, Asking bids are Slam-seeking.

 It is indeed possible to use Asking bids together with (most variants of) Blackwood, even in one and the same deal.
 But Asking bids can never be used in combination with Cue bids, as they can't be distinguished from each other.

 The advantages of Asking bids increase especially if used together with Culbertson's 4 and 5 NT conventions.
 Here the rules are very clear:

 "If a series of questions begin with 4 NT, then that specific bid is Blackwood.
 But if the first question has been a bid in a new suit (not earlier bid by the couple), then the 4 NT instead asks for the partner's trump top quality."
 The 4 NT bid is then asking for the number of top three trumps (Ace, King and Queen), then a later 5 NT bid, asks for additional trump length.
 Whilst a 5 NT bid not preceded by any 4 NT bid, equals the Grand slam force convention.

 After a first Asking bid (with reply from partner), then the 4 NT bid asks for "trump top quality".
 (Replies from partner - 5 = not any of the Ace, King or Queen in the agreed trump.
 5 = one of the three top trump cards, and 5 = two of them.
 The one who bids 4 NT must have at least one of top three trumps on his own hand).
 If 4 NT (at once or a round later) is followed by 5 NT, then that bid asks for "trump length".
 Here the replies are based on what's the minimum number of cards for a usual trump agreement length.
 Replies - 6 = no extra trump card; 6 = one more; 6 = two more.

 When preceded by the "non-Blackwood" 4 NT trump top quality bid, any thereafter following 5 NT bid must be understood as "Any additional, not yet shown trump cards ?", which isn't equal to the 5 NT Grand slam force.

 If using Asking bids, the player who first put an Asking bid forward, must thereafter be "the Captain" of the couple for the remaining part of the auction.
 The partner has to rather take on the role of a private soldier, and stick to giving correct answers to what very well may become a series of questions.
 This isn't limited to always be the opener (or the first overcaller), but is often the case.
 Cue bids are from that perspective different.

-And it has to be added that Cue bids today more or less has put the Asking bids to history.
-But Culbertson's 5 NT Grand slam force is still in use.